RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

   - A list of `Journeys`.
 See above example on how to locate the fields in the NeTEx export:
     - `vehicleJourneyId`: Required if calls are not provided.
 Also known as 'turnummer'/trip number/privateCode of the journey.
     - `lineId`: Required if calls are not provided.
 Id for the line, e.g.: 'RUT:Line:32'.
 RUT:Line:0 can be used for DeadRuns
-    - `departureDateTime`: Departure date time for the first call in the journey.
+    - `departureDateTime`: Planned departure date time for the first call in the journey.
 This field is used to pinpoint the exact dated journey to be serviced
     - `serviceWindow`: Optional: Defines a time range for which calls in the journey the vehicle should be signed on.
 If not provided, the entire journey is included
     - `calls`: Optional: Used to create `DeadRuns`.
 Please provide a list of two or more calls.
       - `quayId`: Id of the quay (NSR:Quay:xxx) to be serviced or the depot (RUT/NBU)